 - I. Unconditional admission to the College - II.
-Receipt of completed application for the Nursing program before published deadline; deadline April 1st, or first official College work day, thereafter for deadlines falling on weekend or College recognized holiday - III.
-A minimum of 18 ACT composite score National or Residual

-- IV.
-A minimum of 2.5 GPA on a 4-point scale for nursing required academic core courses and a minimum 2.0 cumulative GPA at current, native institution or cumulative 2.0 GPA at institution from which student is transferring.
+Receipt of completed application for the nursing program before the published deadline of February 1st, or first official College work day, thereafter for deadlines falling on weekend or College recognized holiday - III.
+A minimum of 18 ACT composite score National or Residual - IV.
+A minimum of 2.5 GPA on a 4-point scale for the nursing required academic core courses and a minimum 2.0 cumulative GPA at current institution.
 Only grades accrued at regionally accredited postsecondary institutions will be considered in the GPA calculated for consideration of admission to the nursing program. - V. A minimum of 2.5 (without rounding) high school GPA on a 4-point scale for students without prior college work (GED will be used if applicable). - VI.
 Meet the essential functions for nursing - VII.
 Eligible for ENG 101, BIO 201 and MTH 110